bodhi91/CombinatorialMultigrid.jl/README.md

 # CombinatorialMultigrid.jl

 This package implements the Combinatorial Multigrid Preconditioner *[1]*.
 The code handles input matrices  that are symmetric diagonally dominant with negative off-diagonal entries, a class of matrices that includes graph Laplacians.
+This work has been supported by NSF grant CCF-#1149048.

 In order to install the package simply do the following:
 ```